Our newest favorite destination has the prettiest blue water and about a dozen fantastic adventures you have to try.

 Supposedly, the dolphins are more playful in the morning hours, and some tours start as early as 6:00 AM.
 It’s best to arrange a tour (that includes transportation) from somewhere like Stone Town or Paje — it just takes too long to get there from somewhere like Nwungi, though it’s an option if the others aren’t.

-A very popular option from Stone Town, Prison Island is home to about 100 giant (and rare) tortoises and a dark history.
-Head across the aquamarine water to Changuu Island (also known as Prison Island) and in about 30 minutes you’ll arrive — the island was initially used to house slaves before being shipped off to the Middle East or Europe, then was used to house violent prisoners, and finally to quarantine those who fell sick from Yellow Fever or Cholera.
-The tortoises are the main attractions, a center of rehabilitation for a rare and dying species on this island that has had an unfortunately dark past.
+A very popular option from Stone Town, Prison Island is home to about 100 giant (and rare) tortoises, but also has a dark history.
+Head across the aquamarine water to Changuu Island (also known as Prison Island) and in about 30 minutes you’ll arrive.
+The island was initially used to house slaves before they shipped off to the Middle East or Europe, then was used to house violent prisoners, then to quarantine those who fell sick from yellow fever or cholera, and then finally became a rehabilitation center for rare and dying species.
+Despite all of the lore, the tortoises found on this island are the main attractions today.

-Getting Here: You can book your own boat by heading to the dock outside of Stone Town: Prices are about $30-$40 per boat which can seat up to 10 people (not bad if you’re splitting that with your ILP group!).
-The entry fee is $6 to enter the tortoise reserve, but there are also lots (and lots) of tour options which will handle everything for you.
-Book in Stone Town.
+Getting Here: You can book your own boat by heading to the dock outside of Stone Town.
+There are also lots (and lots) of tour options that will handle everything for you.

 The island is also known for spectacular snorkeling when the water is clear (make sure your tour to Changuu Island includes that option if you’re interested).